github-harunadev/github-harunadev/rikoplay_error_invalid_certificate.md

 ## The server is not responding (server fault)

 rikoplayIdentifier's challenge service runs on a very small and weak server.
-The mighty, Samsung Galaxy S9 (yeah, the smartphpone!), is running Ubuntu 18.04.
+The mighty, Samsung Galaxy S9 (yeah, the smartphone!), is running Ubuntu 18.04.
 **Try to open https://haruna.dev/ping on your favorite web browser.
 If you get a prompt of "pong", there're no critical problem in the server.
 If there's a connection error, it might be the server fault.**